Documentation

 Once a file exists in Drive:

-• Add transfer to Drive may evaluate RECEIVE (or equivalent) on the destination folder so governance applies when the file is placed in the tree.
+• Add transfer to Drive may evaluate DRIVE_RECEIVE (or equivalent) on the destination folder so governance applies when the file is placed in the tree.

-• Download, delete, rename, share link to file, etc. evaluate policy on the relevant object id and action.
+• Download, delete, rename, Drive share to file, etc. evaluate policy on the relevant object id and action.

 Policy attachments and inheritance follow the product model described in Managing policies and Writing policies.